daudix/daudix.one/README.md

 If you want to reuse *some* custom styles and stuff from here: go ahead! ...just don't borrow too much, I got to have some uniqueness x3

-If I wasn't discreet enough: Please don't just copy-paste my site and replace your name with mine.
-I'm usually pretty chill regarding people copying my site, but sometimes it's just ridiculous. kthxbye.
+If I wasn't discreet enough: **Please don't just copy-paste my site and replace my name with yours.** I'm usually pretty chill regarding people copying my site, but sometimes it's just ridiculous. kthxbye.

 ## Serve Locally